jhu-information-security-institute/NwSec/applications/dnssvr/README.md

     $ sudo docker exec -it dnssvr bash
     ```
 1. Enable the server using: `$ sudo systemctl enable bind9`
-1. Restart the server using: `$ sudo systemctl restart isc-dhcp-server`

 ## Notes
 * Restart the server using: `$ sudo systemctl restart bind9`